 - Communication and conversation support required, and

-- Other situation-specific content requirements.
+- Other situation-specific information requirements.

 Next, value models for audience type and personas must be well understood and documented.
 While common value models can be developed for key audience groups, every customer organization and buying team will have specific beliefs and unique value models.
 When these are appreciated and reflected in conversations and content, maximum resonance and business impact results.